KitWilliams07/MechaCar_Statistical_Analysis/README.md

 The point of these statistics are to ensure there is consistency across the manufacturing plants for suspension coils.
 In order to figure this out, a more descriptive table had to be created.

 ![alt text](https://raw.githubusercontent.com/KitWilliams07/MechaCar_Statistical_Analysis/main/Multiple_Linear_Regression/Resources/lot_stats.png)

+This data frame displays the same info but filtered based on the Lot.
+From this, Lots 1 and 2 are consistent and operating as intended.
+However, Lot 3 seems to have extreme values both far above and below the normal mean.
+This is because the mean and median have not changed that much compared to the normal, however the variance and SD amongst the data has changed drastically.
+Something needs to be fixed in Lot 3 in order to keep it up to standard with the other 2.
+However, as a collective unit the overall variance is still under 100 so they still meet design specifications when considered together.